rynkwn/DateParser/README.md

 # Examples

 DateParser has just one function: `parse(txt, creation_date, opts)`, which always returns an array with Date elements parsed from the text.
+If DateParser can't find any dates, it'll return an empty array (or the `nil_date`, if you define that!)

 `parse` is case-insensitive, robust to crazy punctuation and spacing, and will try to interpret dates in the strictest possible way before trying to find